 Incoming First Year Students Housing Assignments

-Starting in the Fall of 2014 (Class of 2018), all incoming first year students will be evenly distributed amongst all 11 Residential Commons.
+All incoming first year students are assigned to one of the 11 Residential Commons and are evenly distributed among the RCs.
 Students will be able to request a specific (mutual) roommate or may request a roommate from their academic or program interest group such as:

 - Matriculating School (Cox, Dedman, Lyle, Meadows, Simmons)

 - Scholar Program (Presidential, Hunt, University Honors, Hilltop New Century)

 Rising sophomores reapply for housing in February and participate in room selection for their Residential Commons in March each year.
 If approved, a sophomore student may also fulfill the second year requirement by one of the following Upperclass housing options:

 - Upper division housing including Moore, Dyer House, Daniel II, Perkins, Smith, Multicultural Greek House and SMU Service House

 As space allows, Juniors and Seniors may sign up to return to their Residential Commons, or may sign up for other University housing.

 Fraternity/Sorority House Living